igemsoftware/Vanderbilt_2014/README.md

 2. (user) entire history and changelog easily transferable from place to place
 3. (vendor) diffs compressed immensely compared to naive methods
 4. (vendor) security increased through hash-checking and decentralized control
-    * decentralized: if a single server with data is compromised, other mirrors can convene and determine which is truly correct. like bitcoin's model.
+    * decentralized: if a single server with data is compromised, other mirrors can convene and determine which is truly correct; like bitcoin's model.

-##### current next steps
-1. need automatic annotation engine (currently focusing just on prokaryotes, or if required even just E.coli/plasmids. we need to get this out /fast/)
-2. need to develop method of integration with git
-    1. can add a hook onto the diff method, and all other appropriate methods, which converts file into delimited format according to annotation
-        * would need to ensure that files are kept the same on disk so that ApE/whatever can access them easily and biologists aren't confused
-            * this would probably require being able to convert to/from the annotated form upon git diffing
-        * especially given the above there'll be major performance issues depending upon the automatic annotation library used
-        * we CANNOT use something that goes out to the web to check up on data; if necessary we'll keep all the annotation data locally and update it when the application is updated
-    2. should keep in mind the ability to work with git gui, too; no need to remake yet another wheel and biologists don't like command lines

 ## licensing (THIS IS REALLY IMPORTANT IF WE WANT THIS TO EVER GET OFF THE GROUND)
 * [reference](http://www.gnu.org/licenses/gpl.html)